 - Uncirculated (MS-60, MS-61, MS-62): A technically uncirculated coin with large and noticeable defects such as bag marks and scrapes.
 It is usually accompanied by a poor strike and dull mint luster.

 - Select Uncirculated (MS-63): An uncirculated coin with fewer deficiencies and better eye appeal been lower Mint State grades

 - Choice Uncirculated (MS-64): These coins have moderate distracting bag marks and/or very few, but noticeable, light scratches due to handling.
 Eye appeal will be good but not outstanding.

 - Gem Uncirculated (MS-65, MS-66): any uncirculated coin with only minor and light distracting marks or imperfections.
 Strike and eye appeal will be above average for the coin type.

-- Superb Gem Uncirculated (MS-67, MS-68, MS-69): And uncirculated coin with only the slightest of imperfections due to handling and transportation.
+- Superb Gem Uncirculated (MS-67, MS-68, MS-69): An uncirculated coin with only the slightest imperfections due to handling and transportation.
 Many of these imperfections will only be visible under magnification.
 Strike and eye appeal must be outstanding compared to other coins of the same type.

 - Perfect Uncirculated (MS-70): An utterly flawless coin with no imperfections or marks visible even under magnification.
-Strike must be exceptional and eye appeal must be dazzling.
+The strike must be exceptional, and eye appeal must be dazzling.

 The History of Adjectival Grading